Quincy Institute for Responsible Statecraft: Reception

 According to The Nation, the Quincy Institute founders believe that the existing foreign policy elite is out of step with the American public, which is "far more skeptical of military adventurism".
 Mother Jones said that the Quincy Institute offers "a rare voice of dissent from foreign policy orthodoxy."

 Daniel W. Drezner, writing in The Washington Post, described the institute as a "think tank that advocates a sober version of restraint", and said that it joined the Cato Institute, the Center for the National Interest, and New America "in the heterodox foreign policy basket".

 Hal Brands, writing in Bloomberg News, described it as a "well-funded think tank" that is part of the "restraint coalition", a "loose network of analysts, advocates and politicians calling for a sharply reduced US role in the world".

-Jay Solomon, writing in The Free Press. described it as "neo-isolationist".